 Observers and invited participants from all communities are always encouraged to actively contribute to the NTAC by sharing their expertise and recommendations.
 Contact us if you are interested in observing or learning more about the NTAC!

 In addition, each NIEM domain represents the stakeholders, governance, and data model content oriented around the business needs of a community.
-To learn more about NIEM domain goverance, visit the NIEM domain goverance page.
+To learn more about NIEM domain governance, visit the NIEM domain governance page.